10.3 Support to youth work

 On this page

 Youth centres are funded by the state and the municipality.
-Each of these fund always half of the total personnel costs.
+Each of these fund always half of the total personnel costs of the youth centre.
 Buildings are provided or funded by the municipality and furnishings are funded by the state.
 The total budget of the National Youth Service was € 19 982 436 in 2018 and has increased to € 33 497 912 in 2022.
 Other youth initiatives (e.g. political youth parties) are funded by the budget line 'Subsides pour activités dans l'intérêt des jeunes' with a total amount of € 105 000 (in 2022).

-Luxembourg is involved in the European Solidarity Corps which is the most important international funding sources for youth work activities in Luxembourg
+Luxembourg is involved in the Erasmus+ programme and European Solidarity Corps which are the most important international funding sources for youth work activities in Luxembourg.

 There are several types of cooperation between youth work stakeholders: